suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 While prototyping an Obsidian plugin, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.

-Although Javascript's native set object already provides a fast data structure compared to objects and arrays, it lacks methods to quickly return a ranked list of items in decreasing order of order to frequency (akin to a sorted map).
+Although Javascript's native set object already provides a fast data structure compared to objects and arrays, it lacks methods to quickly return a ranked list of items in decreasing order of frequency (akin to a sorted map).
 [`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of me investigating a data structure that sits in between a native set and a map, 'naively' trading memory for performance in application critical situations.
-If you're a more wintered developer, there is no doubt much to pick apart.
+If you're a more wintered developer, there is no doubt much to pry apart.
-I am not sure the resulting data structure is even a set or a data structure in the traditional sense.
+I am not sure the resulting data structure is a even set or a data structure in the traditional sense.

-But this is how I conquered my code fright.
+But it's how I conquered my fear of code.

 [__](#fold)